 Getting the first subscription

-On July 14, 2019, one of my technical guides was approved to be published on Laravel News, one of the most important websites for the Laravel developers’ community, which got the word out about this tool to an extended audience.
+On July 14, 2019, one of my tutorials was approved to be published on Laravel News, one of the most important websites for the Laravel developers’ community, which got the word out about this tool to an extended audience.
 Within four days, more than 2,000 people visited the Inspector website, almost 100 companies signed up, and the two first users — from Holland and Switzerland — subscribed.

 I cannot describe the emotion I felt when I received my first notice from Stripe which informed me that I had just received my first payment.
 When it happened, it was late in the evening.
-It felt like I was carrying an elephant on my shoulders for seven months and, finally, it went away and let me
+It felt like I was carrying an elephant on my shoulders for seven months and, finally, it went away and let me breathe.

 A lot of problems cropped up during the following months, and they required time, effort, and money to be fixed.
 This included things like hacking attacks and overloaded infrastructures, problems that forced me to stay chained to the PC even on Christmas Eve.
 These are problems that send you crashing back to earth and make you realize things are even more difficult than before because you have something to lose now.